alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 For MPS3 board, instead of loading the axf file directly, the executable blobs generated under the *sectors/<use_case>* subdirectory need to be copied over to the MP3 board's micro SD card.
-Also, every use case build generates a corresponding images.txt file which is used by the MPS3 to understand which memory regions the blobs are to be loaded into.
+Also, *sectors/images.txt* file is used by the MPS3 to understand which memory regions the blobs are to be loaded into.

 Once the USB A <--> B cable between the MPS3 and the development machine is connected and the MPS3 board powered on, the board should enumerate